billythebean/cryptocurrency_project/README.md

 -Analyze the data: pandas or making custom functions

--Visualize the data by displaying data in a comparison graph & designing a GUI using tkinter
+-Visualize the data by displaying data in a comparison graph with Plotly & Pandas & designing a GUI using tkinter

 -Markdown cells in Jupyter explaining the thought process and code